crossplane/crossplane/design/one-pager-configuration-stacks.md

     to keep the defaults, which is expected to appear on only one configuration stack CR in the cluster.
   * See details about [defaulting mechanism here].
-* All the labels in the configuration stack CR is propagated down to all resources that it deploys.
+* All the labels in the resource pack CR is propagated down to all resources that it deploys.

 ## User Experience

 1. Install GCP stack and create a secret that contains GCP credentials.
-2. Install a GCP configuration stack via:
+2. Install a GCP resource pack via:
 ```yaml
 # exact apiVersion is TBD.
 apiVersion: stacks.crossplane.io/v1alpha1